California tiger salamander

 California tiger salamanders eat insects, worms, and snails.
-They wait for their food to wander by and then capture with a snap of their jaws.
+They wait for their food to wander by and then capture it with a snap of their jaws.

 Lindsay Wildlife is an official rehabilitation center for local California tiger salamanders.
-We also have three resident tiger salamanders, Manny, Freckles and Sal, who were unable to be released back into the wild.
+We also have three resident tiger salamanders, Manny, Freckles and Sal, who were unable to be returned back into the wild.
 You can identify our tiger salamanders by the unique size and pattern of their spots.

 Freckles has been with us since 1996 when he was surrendered after being kept as a pet.
 His favorite food is a big juicy wax worm.
 He will often come out of his hides when he sees his caregivers, hoping for a snack even if he’s just eaten!